janboone/applied-economics/_sources/reporting.rst.txt

 Also note that once you know how to work with markdown, it becomes easy to make presentations in html.
 See for instance:
 `<http://pandoc.org/demo/example9/producing-slide-shows-with-pandoc.html>`_.
 This
 you can try at home!
+But for the course it is optional.
+If you want to make an html presentation, you need to install pandoc (and latex, if you want to use equations).
+Both pandoc and latex are :ref:`optional
+<optionalinstall>` on the :ref:`installation page <install>`.

 If you want to see an example of this.
 Look at the github repository `<https://github.com/janboone/Private_contracts_health_care/tree/gh-pages>`_